louwerse/who-opposes-website/content/publication/2021-zorina-first-year/index.md

 authors = ["elina"]
 date = "2021-05-28"
 math = false
-publication = "Extended Research Proposal (conference paper)" title = "Distinctiveness in Parliamentary Arena: Consequences for Democratic Legitimacy and Vote Choice" selected=true doi = "" url_code = ""
+publication = "Paper presented at The online 2021 Politicologenetmaal (Annual Political Science Workshops of the Low Countries), Radboud University Nijmegen, the Netherlands, June 2021." title = "Distinctiveness in the Parliamentary Arena: Consequences for Democratic Legitimacy and Vote Choice" selected=true doi = "" url_code = ""